sss-lehigh/SystemsTutorials/gpus/README.md

 In this directory run `conan install .. --build=missing` and then `cmake ..`.
 After this run make using `make -j`.
 At this point you will have compiled the binaries in build and be able to run them.
 Run `ls` to see the binaries.

+## Learning Parallel Patterns

+In the `docs` folder there are markdown files explaining how to use parallel patterns.
+This includes:

+- [map](docs/Map.md) which is a parallel pattern used to perform data parallel execution
+- [map on gpu](docs/MapOnGPU.md) describes how to use the map pattern on a GPU
+- [reduce](docs/Reduce.md) describes the reduce parallel pattern and map-reduce